For a manual build, choose the path below that matches your system.

 MPI

-IBAMR requires that MPI be available but does not require the use of a specific MPI library; most of the IBAMR developers use OpenMPI.
-We recommend usage of a system-provided MPI installation if available since, especially on clusters, user-compiled installations of MPI will lack access to specialized hardware.
+IBAMR requires MPI but does not require a specific MPI library; most IBAMR developers use OpenMPI.
+We recommend using a system-provided MPI installation if available since, especially on clusters, user-compiled installations of MPI will lack access to specialized hardware.

-If you cannot install MPI yourself then we recommend installing it through PETSc: those instructions will be given below.
+If you cannot install MPI yourself, we recommend installing it through PETSc: those instructions will be given below.

 Boost

 IBAMR only requires a small number of headers from Boost (i.e., it does not require any of the compiled libraries).
 We recommend installing Boost with your package manager or using the version bundled with IBAMR itself.
-If you need to compile boost on your own then simply expanding the downloaded source directory is enough.
+If you need to compile Boost on your own, expanding the downloaded source directory is enough.

 Eigen

-Eigen is bundled with IBAMR so if you cannot install it with your package manager we recommend using that version.
+Eigen is bundled with IBAMR, so if you cannot install it with your package manager we recommend using the bundled version.

 muParser

-muParser is bundled with IBAMR so if you cannot install it with your package manager we recommend using that version.
+muParser is bundled with IBAMR, so if you cannot install it with your package manager we recommend using the bundled version.

 SILO (optional)

-If you cannot install SILO through your package manager then we recommend installing it through PETSc.
+If you cannot install SILO through your package manager, we recommend installing it through PETSc.

 HDF5

 HDF5 is required by SAMRAI, another dependency.
-If you cannot install it with your package manager then we recommend installing it through PETSc: those instructions will be given below.
+If you cannot install it with your package manager, we recommend installing it through PETSc: those instructions will be given below.

 HYPRE

-Like the other dependencies: if you cannot install it through your package manager then we recommend installing it through PETSc.
+If you cannot install HYPRE through your package manager, we recommend installing it through PETSc.

 PETSc